reshamas/fastai_deeplearn_part1/tools/download_data_kaggle_cli.md

 ### Step 6:  Unzip Files
 Note 1:  You will need to install and use `unzip` to unzip files.

+For Window users:
+1. First Download ubuntu from Window Microsoft Store

+2. Open PowerShell as Administrator and run:`Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

+3. Once the download has completed, select "Launch".This will open a console window.
+Wait for installation to complete then you will be prompted to create your LINUX user account.

+4. Create your LINUX username and password.

+5. Go to Control Panel and Turn on Developer Mode .

+6. Run `bash` from command-prompt.
+After that you can follow same as Linux users guide.

+For Linux Users:

 <kbd> sudo apt install unzip </kbd>
 <kbd> unzip train.zip </kbd>
 <kbd> unzip -q test.zip </kbd>  (Note:  `-q` means to unzip quietly, suppressing the printing)